 Federal Indicator Number Eligible Population of Students From Which a Random Sample Must be Selected Minimum Number of Students in the Sample Method for Selecting Students Required Documentation 12 All children who are referred for special education services under Part C to Part B prior to age 3 during the school year (July 1-June 30).
 Use a sampling calculator.
-Require 95% confidence interval and plus or minus 2% margin of error.
-Random selection using a random number table.
+Require 95% confidence interval and plus or minus 2% margin of error. table.
 Documentation period is seven years.
 Maintain list of all eligible students, copy of Random Number Table used, beginning random number for selecting students and list of all students who were selected and their number.